lojack5/structured/README.md

   discarded).
 For packing, the `bytes` will be written, and a terminator will be written at the end if not already written.
 The usual case for this is NULL-terminated byte-strings, so a quick alias for that is provided: `null_char`.
+- `char[math.inf]`: This indicates that every remaining byte in the input stream should be unpacked (read to the end).
+Note that this means no other serialized types can occur after this item.
+- `unicode[math.inf]`: Like `char[math.inf]`, but the bytes are then decoded into a string.

 ### `unicode`